captain-exoplanet/misttborn/misttbornplotter.md

 - --tableonly: produce only a LaTeX output table and terminate the code before making any plots.
 - --bw: have the output plots be in grayscale rather than color
 - --dosecondary: if the --binary flag is used, make plots showing both the primary and secondary eclipses.
-- --fullLC: Make a plot showing the full light-curve; this is really only useful for space-based data with continuous coverage.
+- --fullLC: make a plot showing the full light-curve; this is really only useful for space-based data with continuous coverage.
+- --rvlegend: include a legend on the RV plots showing which data points are from which facility/dataset; requires that the rvlabel# parameters be specified in the input file.

 INPUT FILE PARAMETERS: